Topological perspective on bulk boundary thermodynamic equivalence: Introduction

 A central charge emerges when the symmetry algebra of a conformal field theory acquires a Weyl anomaly.
 The number of independent central charges is dictated by the distinct conformal anomalies allowed in the theory, which in turn are determined by the dimensionality of the underlying manifold on which the CFT is defined.
 In the case of pure Einstein gravity, these central charges are identical~\cite{Henningson:1998gx}.
 However, once higher-curvature corrections—such as those appearing in quasi-topological or Lovelock gravity—are incorporated, the central charges split and become distinct, encoding richer holographic information.
 In five-dimensional Einstein gravity, the dual four-dimensional CFT possesses two identical central charges, whereas in more general higher-curvature theories these quantities can differ.
 Nevertheless, the construction proposed in Ref.~\cite{Ahmed:2023snm} for $D$-dimensional Einstein gravity yields only a single central charge, highlighting its limitation and the potential obstacles in generalizing it to higher-curvature gravitational theories.

-Despite numerous studies on the holographic description of Gauss–Bonnet black hole thermodynamics, the aforementioned issues have yet to be fully resolved~\cite{Kumar:2022afq,Yang:2024krx,Afshar:2025sav}.
+While previous studies~\cite{Kumar:2022afq,Afshar:2025sav}, including our own~\cite{Yang:2024krx}, have explored the holographic thermodynamics of Gauss-Bonnet black holes using a single central charge, such approaches rely on a definition ($C \propto L^{d-2}/G_\text{N}$) strictly valid only in Einstein gravity.
+Because the inclusion of the Gauss-Bonnet term dynamically splits the trace anomaly in the dual four-dimensional CFT, a theoretically rigorous holographic first law must accommodate two distinct central charges.
 In this work, we extend the holographic thermodynamic framework to five-dimensional charged black holes in Gauss–Bonnet gravity and formulate the corresponding holographic first law of thermodynamics, which naturally involves two independent central charges.
 We then analyze the associated thermodynamic behavior and thermodynamical topology, and compare the resulting phase properties and thermodynamic topology with those of the bulk black hole thermodynamics.

 The outline of the paper is as follows.
 In Sec.~\ref{Sec:two}, we formulate the holographic first law of thermodynamics for the dual CFT and analyze its phase structure and critical behavior.
 In Sec.~\ref{sec:three}, we explore the thermodynamic topology of the dual CFT and compare it with that of the bulk black hole thermodynamics.
 The last section is devoted to discussion and conclusion.